But that’s not what he finds when he looks outside.

 She looked up and smiled.
 “Can I help you?”

 “Yes.
 I’m Rick Decker from Child Protective Services, and this is Adam Rios.
 Ms. Gibbons suggested that I stop by to see her today.
-As I understand it, the kids who had been bulling Adam are returning today.”
+As I understand it, the boys who had been bulling Adam are returning today.”

 “I’ll let her know that you’re here.”
 She spoke briefly on the phone.